-Unlike Hollywood depictions or medical explanations of birth — many of which are posted to YouTube — live birth videos keep it real.
+Live birth videos Unlike Hollywood depictions or medical explanations of birth — many of which are posted to YouTube — live birth videos keep it real.
 They offer an uncensored view of what it’s really like to be in the delivery room, as if you’re right there with them.
-They provide details about who does what during a birth, how long it may take from first contraction to last push, and some of the complications that may arise.
-They offer clarity about, for instance, the role of nurses, doulas, and midwives, how much pain relief a hot bath actually provides, and how long a C-section normally takes.
-So many fears are centered around the unknown, and watching birth videos can help parents visualize and prepare for the big day.
+They provide details about who does what during birth, how long it may take from the first contraction to the last push, as well as, some of the complications that may arise.
+These videos offer clarity about, for instance, the role of nurses, doulas, and midwives, how much pain relief a hot bath actually provides, and how long a C-section normally takes.
+With so many fears centered around the unknown, watching childbirth videos can help parents visualize and prepare for the big day.

 We’ve collected some of the best live birth videos, featuring hospital births, home births, C-section births, natural births, and more.
 Some feature voiceovers from doctors that walk viewers through the steps of delivery, while others simply show the particulars of delivery.
 All offer clarity on the subject.
 Take a look.

 In this live birth video, a mother delivers her third child without an epidural in a hospital, a type of delivery that is relatively uncommon.
 Though statistics vary by location, about 71 percent of women who gave birth vaginally in US hospitals in 2015 received an epidural.
 The Youtube childbirth video begins at home, where you see her labor and track her contractions.
 Then it follows her to the hospital, where she is taken to triage and has her cervix checked for dilation before being admitted.
 During delivery, as she pushes, you hear the doctor instruct her to ease up to avoid tearing, and once the baby’s shoulders are out mom reaches down and pulls her baby out with her hands.
 The video ends with the doctor explaining all of her decisions.